mschuma29/Long-Distance-Lamps/README.md

 # Long-Distance-Lamps
 This code is designed to run on a Particle Photon.
 It's function is to create a set of twin 'lamps' that are linked together via WiFi.
+WiFi Setup is handled by the Particle Photon setup, but this can be pre-set if desired.
 Both lamps are capable of independently changing to any desired color, and also sharing that color with the partner lamp.
-WiFi Setup is handled by the Particle Photon setup, but this can be pre-set if desired.
+When a color is shared to the partner lamp, the partner lamp will turn to that color for as long as the color is being shared.

 Each lamp has a number of devices for input.
 This includes three knobs, one button, and one touch sensor.